smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 Is anybody else tired of living in a world filled with abject crap?

+## TODO

+Toby made his first chair when he was twelve years old.
+It was made out of scraps he found behind the barn, some weathered 2x4s and the remnants of a card table.
+It was a boxy kind of thing, no armrests, and not a single curved surface anywhere on it.
+But the cuts were square, the pieces fit together good, and it felt like something that might last for a while.
+He never cared much about the finish, never sanded any of the surfaces, slathered it in Rust-Oleum Red and put it to work at the desk where he did his homework.

+He made another one a few weeks later, and gave that one to his granddad as a gift.
+Pretty much the same design, same color, although this one was a little taller to better suit his grandfather's height.
+Then he made another one for his friend to sit in when he came over to hang out.

+In the years since then, Toby's made more chairs than he can even recall.
+It may very well be over a thousand at this point.
+He's got a whole workshop with a few staff helping him out.
+And they've branched out into other stuff too---end tables and three-shelf bookcases, those kinds of things.
+Toby's shop has enjoyed a modest amount of regional attention and there's been plenty of orders to keep his crew busy.

+He was recently interviewed by a student for the middle school's newspaper.
+Toby loved talking about his work---evidenced by the joyful smile peeking through his bushy salt-and-pepper beard---and he loved inspiring kids to set ambitious goals in their own lives.
+When asked how he got to where he is, he replied simply: "Every day I come in here and pick up my tools, I have the opportunity to grant somebody in the world a nice place to sit."
+He actually had to say it twice; the student was not the fastest with a pen and pad.

+Across the shop, Lyle looked up just in time to catch Toby's quote.
+He had just finished clamping a long wooden dowel into the lathe and was now hunting around his cluttered bench top for his safety glasses.
+He bristled slightly at the words his boss was basically dictating to the kid.
+This is a wood shop; they make chairs.
+Ain't nothing lofty or aspirational about that.

+Lyle slipped the glasses over his eyes and flipped the switch on his lathe.
+The dowel came up to speed rapidly as the din of motor noise surrounded him like an old familiar friend.
+He picked up his favorite chisel and set to work.
+Back and forth along the length of the piece, sending swarf and chips of wood fluttering to the shop floor, he molded a raw piece of wood into one spindle.
+The chair being created here needs nine spindles in total, each with different lengths due to the curved shape of the back.

 ---

 - not everybody views shipping as their core value